NOAA-GFDL/CEFI-regional-MOM6/docs/source/InputsOutputs.rst

 Model_configure files
 ---------------------------

-The model configurstion files for regional MOM6-SIS2-COBALT configurations are listed and described in :numref:`Table %s <ModelConfig>`.
+The model configuration files for regional MOM6-SIS2-COBALT configurations are listed and described in :numref:`Table %s <ModelConfig>`.

 .. _ModelConfig: